 Students from outside of the U.S. are not eligible for loans or grants from the U.S. government, but may be eligible for private or LC-specific aid and scholarships.
 International students with need may be eligible for the following types of financial support at LC:

 •On-campus jobs •Loans from outsideLC •International Students Tuition Waivers

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at LC is $13,200 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $7,260.
+Housing and campus dining at LC costs $13,600 a year.
+This number covers the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat all or some of your meals the LC's on-campus cafeterias and dining halls.
+Students who do not live on-campus but still want to use the dining facilities can opt-in for a meal plan.
+The cost of board-only is $7,480.